zenpk/error-packer/README.md

 There are 3 meaningful tags, others stand for the default values of the fields:

-`ep:"err.code"` - the field with this tag will be filled with ErrPack.Code, it must be int type and not smaller than int16
-`ep:"err.msg"` - the field with this tag will be filled with ErrPack.Msg, it must be string type `ep:""` - the field with an empty tag will remain the default value of the type, you can also omit the tag
+`ep:"err.code"` - the field with this tag will be filled with ErrPack.Code, it must be int type `ep:"err.msg"` - the field with this tag will be filled with ErrPack.Msg, it must be string type `ep:""` - the field with an empty tag will remain the default value of the type, you can also omit the tag